Maduro foe says he’s ready to replace the president

 “Guaido for president!” the crowd chanted.
 “Out with Maduro!”

-But Guaido said he’d need support from the public, the armed forces and the international community before trying to form a transitional government to hold new elections to replace Maduro.
+But Guaido said he would need support from the public, the armed forces and the international community before trying to form a transitional government to hold new elections to replace Maduro.

 “The constitution gives me the legitimacy to carry out the charge of the presidency over the country to call elections,” Guaido said.
 “But I need backing from the citizens to make it a reality.”